 - Innovations in health care and health care education

-- UAMS receives donations from each of Arkansas’ 75 counties — an achievement that demonstrates statewide support for UAMS’ mission and its value to the people of Arkansas.
-Contributions are also received from donors in all 50 states, the District of Columbia, Puerto Rico and 20 other countries
+- UAMS receives donations from 72 of Arkansas’ 75 counties — an achievement that demonstrates statewide support for UAMS’ mission and its value to the people of Arkansas.
+Contributions are also received from donors in 44 states, the District of Columbia, the Virgin Islands and two other countries.

-- Members of the 1879 Society, which recognizes legacy donors, committed more than $13.7 million in gifts through their estates during FY22.
+- Members of the 1879 Society, which recognizes legacy donors, committed nearly $10.5 million in gifts through their estates during FY24.

 Visit www.giving@uams.edu for more information